SEAIG10/.github/profile/README.md

 - [LOCUS_AI Paper (PDF)](https://github.com/SEAIG10/Document/blob/main/LOCUS_AI.pdf)

 ## ✔️ Proposal
-We propose LOCUS (Learning On-device Context and User-specific Schedules), a predictive cleaning system powered by On-device AI.
-Unlike traditional "reactive" robot vacuums that depend on rigid schedules, LOCUS establishes a "Proactive Partner" system that anticipates cleaning needs based on dynamic household contexts.
-The system comprehensively perceives the domestic environment by integrating multi-modal data—including home structure (Apple RoomPlan), visual context (YOLO), and audio context (YAMNet)—to interpret scenarios such as "dining" or "cooking".
-The core technology of LOCUS is the TimeSyncBuffer, which aligns asynchronous sensor streams to feed a GRU-based sequential model, enabling real-time prediction of contamination probabilities.
-Furthermore, LOCUS ensures complete privacy protection through strict edge computing and Personalized Federated Learning (FedPer), offering a smart home solution that adapts to user lifestyles without compromising sensitive data.
+We propose LOCUS (Learning On-device Context and User-specific Schedules), a Predictive Cleaning System powered by On-device AI.

+While hardware for robot vacuums has advanced, software remains "reactive," relying on rigid schedules that fail to address dynamic messes (e.g., crumbs dropped while snacking).
+LOCUS shifts this paradigm by establishing a "Proactive Partner" system that anticipates cleaning needs based on real-time household contexts.

+Our approach focuses on three core innovations:

+- Predictive Cleaning: Unlike traditional obstacle avoidance, LOCUS interprets high-level scenarios (e.g., "cooking," "dining") by integrating multi-modal data—visual context (YOLO) and audio cues (YAMNet).
+The system utilizes a proprietary TimeSyncBuffer to align these asynchronous sensor streams, feeding them into a GRU-based sequential model to predict contamination probabilities in real-time.

+- Strict On-device AI: To eliminate privacy risks associated with cloud-based processing, LOCUS processes all sensitive data (images, voice) locally on the edge.
+No raw sensor data is transmitted to the cloud, ensuring complete data sovereignty.

+- Personalized Federated Learning (FedPer): Recognizing that every home is unique, LOCUS employs the FedPer architecture.
+This splits the model into a shared 'Base' and a personal 'Head', allowing the AI to learn user-specific lifestyle patterns without exposing private data to the central server.
 <br/><br/>